cbm-sh/shell-spinners/README.md

-# CLI Loaders
+# cli-loaders

-A collection of CLI loaders for your command-line applications.
+A collection of cli loaders for your command-line applications.

 ## Installation